-Sciatica, the common term for pain caused by pressure on the sciatic nerve, is actually a symptom of a protruding disc in the spine (lumbar radiculopathy).
+Have you been experiencing a sharp shooting pain in your leg that comes and goes?
+That’s one symptom of sciatica, the common term for pain caused by pressure on the sciatic nerve due to a protruding disc in the spine (lumbar radiculopathy).
 The sciatic nerve runs from the lower back to the foot, and when a disc shifts out of normal position and puts pressure on the nerve root, pain may occur at any point along the nerve.

 People between the ages of 30 and 50 are more likely to develop sciatica, because that’s when components of the spine begin to deteriorate.
 Degenerative disc disease, arthritis, and other conditions may lead to disc abnormalities that cause sciatic nerve pain.
 Fortunately, non-surgical treatments such as physical therapy, nerve blocks, and steroid injections are often highly effective at relieving sciatic nerve pain.